Future Proof Your Marketing Operations: Save your spot here.

 Phase 2: Templates & Modules

-In a Templates & Modules workflow, marketers select re-usable templates or modules and give them to a developer to update the HTML code they contain.
+In a templates & modules workflow, marketers select reusable templates or modules and give them to a developer to update the HTML code they contain.
 Other production activities follow.
-While this approach takes less time than Phase 1, it is still highly inefficient in the same way Design-to-Code is prone to delays due to an assortment of errors encountered in the flow from email idea to completed asset.
+Although this approach takes less time than Phase 1, it is still highly inefficient in the same way design-to-code is prone to delays due to an assortment of errors encountered in the flow from email idea to completed asset.

-This way to create emails causes a false sense of confidence.
+This way of creating emails causes a false sense of confidence.
 Too often, the thinking is the HTML code isn’t broken, or the branding or legal language isn’t out-of-date or incorrect.
-It often is and can negatively affect your brand’s reputation or sales performance.
+It often is, however, and can negatively affect your brand’s reputation or sales performance.
 On top of that, your email team must spend lots of time inspecting, repairing, and maintaining all those templates and modules.
 That’s time taken away from higher-value work.

 To read about a Phase 2 case example, click here.